-3 Credits This course is a continuation of ART 220.
-This intermediate level course gives students a stronger ability to form clay, assess the quality of three-dimensional forms, use basic ceramic tools and machinery, as well as develop processes for creative thinking.
-Students focus on building technical skills, time management skills, and multi-tasking while exploring concepts more in depth.
-Students also gain basic knowledge of kiln firing and clay and glaze formulation.
+3 Credits A continuation of ART 220, this intermediate level course expands students' ability to form clay, assess the quality of three-dimensional forms, use basic ceramic tools and machinery, and develop processes for creative thinking.
+Students focus on learning to throw clay forms and pots on the wheel while incorporating further handbuilding skills.
+Students develop time management and multi-tasking skills while exploring concepts more in depth.
+Students also gain basic knowledge of kiln firing, as well as clay and glaze formulation.